Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Measured data, water-table level -36.2 cm

-In this section, the data is shown for all measurements from drop height 5 cm at the water table level -36.2 cm.
+In this section, the data is shown for all measurements from drop height 5 cm at the water-table level -36.2 cm.
 Notably, the first measurement within this series led to biased water volume estimate, as elaborated in Section \ref{sec:predictions}.